Project: City Tickets

 There are quite a few reasons.

 Open up any of the multi-space machines, and inside you will find a networked computer, a payment processing system, a printer, and input and output mechanisms – all solar powered.
 That’s a lot of ability that was already underutilized to simply issue bits of time on a piece of paper, say nothing of the wasted potential in ripping them out of the streets and piling them in a warehouse.

 Designer Mayo Nissen was one of the first people to recognize the untapped potential within multi-space meters.
 His City Tickets initiative, begun in Copenhagen in 2010, years before the large-scale demise of the machines began, harnesses the full potential of the technology contained in the meters to turn them into dynamic, responsive system, allowing a two-way exchange between the city and citizen.

 As Nissen explains, “City Tickets is an exploration into how existing urban infrastructure can be repurposed to better serve all of the citizens of the city in which it is installed.
 Physical infrastructure is a tremendous resource and asset to the city, but as technology and priorities change, new approaches should be considered to make the best use of the existing ‘physical stock’ of the city.”

-City Tickets proposes one option for the future of Multi-Space parking terminals, reframed as City Meters.
-As well as parking receipts, the meters dispense City Ticket Lists, with known issues that have been reported to the City authorities by phone, from Twitter, in person, or via the terminal itself.
-Also available are City Ticket Reports, allowing passersby to submit issues or make suggestions for improving the immediate area.
+As well as parking receipts, the repurposed meters dispense City Ticket Lists, a list of known issues in the vicinity of the meter that have been reported to the City, and a response from the city as to how each one is being addressed.
+Also available are City Ticket Reports, an opportunity for passersby to submit issues or make suggestions for improving the immediate area around the meter.